- Release tax-free money from your home with Age Partnership Equity Release

 Mrs Shaw from Lancaster

 I had an interest-only mortgage with Birmingham Midshires.
-The mortgage had come to the end of its term and they wanted the £127000 back I still owed them.
-My lifetime mortgage saved me from losing my home and the rate was close to what I paid before.
+The mortgage had reached the end of its term, and they wanted the £127000 back I still owed them.
+My lifetime mortgage saved me from losing my home, and the rate was close to what I paid before.

 Sophie G from Aberdeen

 The financial advisor I’ve had for 25 years said I could save inheritance tax by getting £350,000 of equity release.
-The money was lent at a very low-interest rate close to 2% and competitive with normal mortgages you would get by proving income.
+The money was lent at a very low interest rate, close to 5.19%, and was competitive with standard mortgages you would get by proving income.
 I have saved a lot of tax.

 Mrs Daly from Glasgow